top of page

 My lifelong practice and mastery of contact improvisation, alongside my work as a choreographer, dancer, and collaborative creator of interdisciplinary performance, have shaped how I understand both art and human potential.
 Through this, I’ve come to know how powerful we are, how we build worlds, and how we midwife the formless into form.

-I continue to teach contact improvisation and improvisational movement through intensives, workshops, and guest teaching at festivals.
-This work remains a vital part of my embodiment practice and continues to inform everything I offer.
+I have been teaching contact improvisation and dance for over 30 years and continue to offer this work through intensives, workshops, and guest teaching at festivals.
+This remains a vital part of my embodiment practice and continues to inform everything I offer.

 At heart, I am a people artist.
 I work with and through the relational field.

-Each offers a different entry point, but all are devoted to helping people reconnect with their own knowing, their own agency, and their capacity to shape their lives from within.
+Each offers a different entry point, but all are devoted to helping people reconnect with their own knowing, their creative power, and their place within the living fabric of life.

 Can you share what inspired you to start your work with Art Full Well and how it aligns with your mission?